ansys/pymechanical/doc/source/getting_started/docker.rst

    echo XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX > GH_TOKEN.txt

-This allows you to send the token to Docker without leaving the token value in your history.
+This lets you send the token to Docker without leaving the token value in your history.

 Next, authorize Docker to access this repository with: